4chan/4chan-API/README.md

 ## Welcome ##

-Welcome to 4chan's poorly documented read-only JSON API guide!
+Welcome to 4chan's read-only JSON API documentation.

 JSON representations of threads and indexes are exposed at the following URLs: